kyleshockey/TotalRecall/README.md

 ### Configuration

 Total Recall data sets are an array of tuples, where `tuple[0]` is a character's name, and `tuple[1]` is an absolute URL to the character's photo.
 For best performance and presentation, use ~700x464 progressive JPEG images.
-[ImageMagick](http://www.imagemagick.org) is great for making these transformations.
+[ImageMagick](http://www.imagemagick.org) is great for making these transformations- there's a script included in [/util](https://github.com/kyleshockey/TotalRecall/tree/master/util) that is a good example of how to approach this.